superherointj/nix-auto-gpt/README.md

 Contributions are welcomed.
 As Auto-GPT is under heavy changes, contributing is even more important.
 Please, report issues and contribute fixes.
 Any help is appreciated.

+For improving/extending Nix dependencies, add new libraries to [nixpkgs-friendly-overlay](https://github.com/nixpkgs-friendly/nixpkgs-friendly-overlay) (easier, it's under our domain) or nixpkgs.